KittyGiraudel/sass-guidelines/CONTRIBUTING.md

 $ git push origin <LANGUAGE>
 ```

-Last but not least, go on GitHub, and submit a pull-request from your branch against the `gh-pages` of the original repository.
+Last but not least, go on GitHub, and submit a pull-request from your branch against the `master` of the original repository.